AI Visibility

 2. Query-specific answer blocks

-Perplexity's retrieval layer is built to match pages to specific questions.
-Generic overviews don't get selected over pages that answer the precise question being asked.
-If the query is "how to get cited in Perplexity AI," your page needs to contain a direct, precise answer to that question — not a 400-word preamble before the useful information starts.
+Perplexity's retrieval layer matches pages to specific questions.
+Analysis of citation patterns shows generic overviews don't get selected over pages that answer the precise question being asked.
+If the query is "how to get cited in Perplexity AI," your page needs a direct, precise answer to that question — not a 400-word preamble before the useful information starts.

 The structure that works: lead with a direct answer in the first 100 words, then prove it.
-Don't make the retrieval system infer that your content is relevant.
+Don't make the retrieval system infer relevance.
 Say it clearly, early.

 3. Factual density with bounded claims

-Perplexity is sourcing to answer questions factually.
-Pages full of hedged, vague, or unsupported claims are harder to absorb into an answer than pages with specific, bounded statements.
+Perplexity sources to answer questions factually.
+Pages full of hedged, vague, or unsupported claims are harder to absorb than pages with specific, bounded statements.
+Citation optimization research confirms that factual density is a core readiness signal.
 "Most companies see improved citation rates" is weaker than "Cross-engine citations show 71% higher quality scores than single-engine citations, based on an audit of 1,100 unique URLs."
 The second version is absorbable.
 The first isn't.

 4. Entity clarity

 Perplexity's filter layer lets users narrow results by domain, time period, and geography.
-That means the system needs to correctly categorize what your page is about and who it's from.
-Brand/entity associations should be explicit, not implied.
-If your page is about Machine Relations PR strategy for SaaS companies, make that clear in headings, body text, and metadata — don't leave the topic classification to inference.
+The system needs to correctly categorize what your page is about and who it's from.
+Brand and entity associations should be explicit, not implied.
+If your page covers Machine Relations PR strategy for SaaS companies, make that clear in headings, body text, and metadata — don't leave topic classification to inference.

 5. Original first-party proof